nodematrix/ESP32CameraDemo/README.md

 #define HREF_GPIO_NUM  39
 #define PCLK_GPIO_NUM  26
 ```
-Modify these definitions to match the specific development board.
+Modify these definitions to match your specific development board.

 ### Usage Instructions
 1. The firmware starts in Wi-Fi SoftAP mode by default.
-Use your phone to scan for Wi-Fi networks, locate and connect to the network starting with "Node-".
+Use your phone to scan for Wi-Fi networks.
+Find the network name starting with `Node-` and connect to it (password: `nodenode`).
-2. Open a web browser on your phone, enter and access: 192.168.4.1
+2. Open a web browser on your phone and go to `192.168.4.1`.
-3. On the webpage, you can view videos or modify network settings.
+3. View the video stream or modify network settings on the webpage.

 ### Snapshot
 ![](snapshot.png)